core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * As a first possible case, the proxy stands in both for the whole group of servers and for the individual origin servers in the group.
 That is, the origin client cannot reach the individual servers directly, but only through the proxy.

    In such a case, within a response forwarded back to the client, the value of the Response-Forwarding Option specifies addressing information TARGET that is directly associated with the proxy.
-When receving a unicast request sent to TARGET, the proxy forwards the request to the origin server that originated the response.
+When receving a unicast request that is sent according to what is specified in TARGET, the proxy forwards the request to the origin server that originated the response.

    The client will be able to communicate individually with that server, by sending a follow-up unicast request to the proxy at the specified addressing information TARGET, according to which the proxy forwards the request to the server.
 An example is provided in {{sec-reverse-proxies-examples-ex1}} and {{sec-reverse-proxies-examples-ex2}}.